Home

 • The other neighbors... good hearted, friendly people

-Flagstaff area residents who are looking for peace and quiet find it with South of Flagstaff real estate.
+Flagstaff area residents looking for peace and quiet find it with South of Flagstaff real estate.
 The more rural lifestyle appeals to many of us.

 Don't be fooled by that "more rural" term.
 Most South of Flagstaff communities have water and sewer services, fire departments, natural gas or propane service, and of course, electric, internet, cable and/or satellite TV, and phone service.

-It is nearly impossible to buy a few acres in the Middle of Nowhere these days and build a home.
+It is nearly impossible to buy a few acres in the middle of Nowhere these days and build a home.
 Real estate subdivision laws are the primary reason.
-And even if you could build your "dream home in the boonies," insurance companies often will not insure it, and that means you cannot get a mortgage.
+And even if you could build your "dream home in the boonies," insurance companies just will not insure it, and that means you cannot get a mortgage.

-Hot climate residents of Arizona and surrounding states find cooler weather and green surroundings of Northern Arizona, especially South of Flagstaff .
+Hot climate residents of Arizona and surrounding states find cooler weather and green surroundings South of Flagstaff .
 Many part-time residents have summer homes here and winter homes in the desert.
 It's an easy two hour drive by freeway to Phoenix.

 Real estate prices are significantly lower here than in California, so a number of the thousands fleeing California are moving to the South of Flagstaff area.